Anomalous dimensions in the symmetric orbifold: Introduction

 \subsection{The approach of \cite{Gaberdiel:2023lco}}

 Let us be a bit more specific, and review the basic idea of the calculation in \cite{Gaberdiel:2023lco}.
-We shall mainly concentrate on the $2$-magnon states of the form
+To be concrete and compare to \cite{Gaberdiel:2023lco} as directly as possible, we shall mainly concentrate on the $2$-magnon states of the form

-although we have also tested our results on other multi-magnon excitations.
+We have also tested our results on other multi-magnon excitations, using the notebook provided.\footnote{States of the form $\alpha^1 \alpha^1\ket{w}$ are related to the ones in eq.~(\ref{2magnon}) by an outer $\mfr{su}(2)$ symmetry, see eq.~(\ref{eq:res_charge}).
+On the other hand, the anomalous dimensions of states like $\psi^-\psi^-\ket{w}$ are not related by symmetry.} Here, the $\alpha^2$ are free torus bosons; our conventions are collected in Appendix \ref{app:conventions}.
 In the analysis of \cite{Gaberdiel:2023lco} the action of a right-moving supercharge $\tilde{S}_2 \equiv \tilde{G}^{'+}_{-1/2}$ on this state was determined to first order in perturbation theory

 where $\ket{\chi}$ schematically accounts for the states that are not included in the first sum.
-One can check that the coefficients $c_m^\chi$ are suppressed as $\mcl{O}\big(\frac{1}{w}\big)$ for large $w$, and this motivated the limit prescription
+One can check that the coefficients $c_m^\chi$ are suppressed at least as $\mcl{O}\big(\frac{1}{w}\big)$ for large $w$, see the end of Section~\ref{sec:intermediate} below for more details.